1776 (musical): Act II

 It is now July 2.
 Hancock calls for the vote on the Lee Resolution.
-At this moment, Rodney and Thomas McKean return to Congress to assure that Delaware will vote in favor of independence.
+At this moment, Rodney returns to Congress to assure that Delaware will vote in favor of independence.
 Thomson calls on each delegation.
-Although Pennsylvania passes on their first call, the rest of the New England and Mid-Atlantic colonies vote in favor of independence except for New York, who abstains.
-When South Carolina is called, Rutledge again insists that the slavery clause be removed in exchange for the southern colonies voting in favor; Franklin pleads with Adams that they must first win independence before there is any hope of abolishing slavery, and Jefferson himself strikes out the passage.
+Although Pennsylvania passes on their first call, the rest of the New England and Mid-Atlantic colonies vote in favor of independence except for New York, who reluctantly abstains.
+(New York's delegate, Lewis Morris, explained earlier that the New York Provincial Congress had been so dysfunctional that he had received no instructions on how to vote.)
+When South Carolina is called, Rutledge again insists that the slavery clause be removed in exchange for the southern colonies voting in favor; after a brief but passionate final argument about the matter, Jefferson himself reluctantly strikes out the passage.
 South Carolina, North Carolina and Georgia all vote "yea".
 On Pennsylvania's second call, Dickinson is about to announce that his colony votes "nay" when Franklin requests that the delegation be polled.
-Franklin votes "yea" and Dickinson votes "nay", leaving the decisive vote in the hands of Wilson.
-Wilson has previously subordinated himself to Dickinson; now, suddenly fearing that if he sides with Dickinson now he would be forever remembered as the man who prevented American independence, he changes his vote and votes for independence.
-With twelve colonies voting in favor of independence, none against and one colony abstaining, the resolution is unanimously adopted.
+Franklin votes "yea" and Dickinson votes "nay", leaving the decisive vote in the hands of Wilson, who had previously subordinated himself to Dickinson; now, fearing that if he sides with Dickinson he will be remembered forever as the man who prevented American independence, he changes his vote to "yea."
+With twelve colonies voting in favor of independence, none against, and one colony abstaining, the resolution is unanimously adopted.

+In the book of the musical, Peter Stone referred to Congress Voting Independence, a famous painting by Robert Edge Pine and Edward Savage, as a reference for how the actors should pose in the final moment of the play.

 Hancock proposes that no man be allowed to sit in Congress without signing the Declaration.
-Dickinson announces that he cannot in good conscience sign it, and still hopes for reconciliation with England; however, he resolves to join the Continental Army to fight for and defend the new nation.
+Dickinson resigns but pledges his loyalty to the new nation and says he will join the army and fight on its behalf, even as he hopes for eventual reconciliation with England.
 Adams leads the Congress in a salute to Dickinson as he leaves the chamber.

-In the book of the musical, Peter Stone referred to this famous painting by Robert Edge Pine and Edward Savage as a reference for how the actors should pose in the final moment of the play.
+The courier arrives with another dispatch from General Washington; on the eve of the British army's looming attack on New York, Washington remarks on the bravery of his outmatched band of misfit militia members.
+Washington also notes that Lewis Morris's family estate has been completely destroyed but that the Morris family was rescued and his sons joined the Continental Army.
+Morris, in response, announces "To hell with New York" and agrees to sign the Declaration.

-On July 4, McNair rings the Liberty Bell in the background as Thomson calls a delegate from each colony to sign the Declaration, establishing the United States of America.
+On July 4, McNair is sent to ring the Liberty Bell.
+It is heard ringing in the background as Thomson calls one delegate from each colony to sign the Declaration, establishing the United States of America.
 The delegates freeze in position as the Liberty Bell rings to a fevered pitch.